 Sommelier training programs are usually offered through college hospitality departments or extended studies programs.
 Once enrolled, students can learn wine-tasting techniques and how to pair wines with different types of cuisine.
 The three schools discussed below include two national and one regional university.
 Successful completion of their sommelier programs can lead to a specialized certificate, diploma or degree.

-2. The University of Houston in Houston, TX
+1. University of Houston in Houston, TX

 2. Johnson and Wales University in Providence, RI

-Johnson and Wales (J&W) University was ranked 82nd among regional universities in the North by U.S. News & World Report on its 2012 Best Colleges list.
 The College of Hospitality at J&W offers a number of degrees in hospitality-related areas, including lodging, tourism management and culinary arts.
 Students enrolled in the hospitality program can choose a concentration in sommelier studies.
 Core coursework includes topics in winemaking, spirits management and mixology.